 Marker Cellars Winery

 Although not a restaurant, I did want to mention Marker Cellars located in nearby Alvord Texas.
 They do have cheese plates for purchase and you can bring your own picnic and enjoy it on the grounds.
-Marker Cellars is kid and pet friendly, so if you're passing through and love wine, you'll definitely want to create some room in your schedule to stop by.
+Marker Cellars is kid and pet friendly, so if you're passing through and love wine, you'll definitely want to create some room in your schedule and add this to your list of things to do in Decatur Texas.

 If you live in the DFW or surrounding area, this is a great place for a Day Trip.
 If you live elsewhere in Texas, this is a great place for a weekend.
 Our home in San Antonio is about a four hour drive away, which is totally do-able for a weekend.
 Decatur is also a really fun meeting point for people who are looking for a central meeting point.
 If you want to plan a girlfriend's reunion, a writing retreat (don't think I haven't thought about THAT one) or a meetup place for anyone in any kind of long distance relationship, this is a place to consider.